unChaz/sci-fi-5e/srd/mechanics/combat.md

 Flying creatures enjoy many benefits of mobility, but they must also deal with the danger of falling.
 If a flying creature is knocked prone, has its speed reduced to 0, or is otherwise deprived of the ability to move, the creature falls, unless it has the ability to hover or it is being held aloft by tek, such as by the *fly* tek skill.

+#### Null Gravity
+While moving in null gravity you must make an Acrobatics ability check determine success.
+If you aren't careful you can miss, undershoot, or overshoot and go spinning in a random direction.
+When moving in null gravity you maintain momentum until you run into a solid object.
+In a large space you may use one turn to move your movement speed.
+You will continue to move your movement speed every subsequent turn until you run into something, or are able to propel yourself somehow.
+Grav Boots and Jet Packs are very useful in Null G.

 #### Creature Size

 Each creature takes up a different amount of space.
 The Size Categories table shows how much space a creature of a particular size controls in combat.
 Objects sometimes use the same size categories.